-Listed below are schools offering Medical Assistant programs in Indiana.
+Listed below are all of the schools offering Medical Assistant programs in Indiana.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 In the Midwestern state of Indiana, medical assistants and other health professionals are in high demand.
 This state has many regionally-known hospitals that see thousands of patients every year, leading to a growing need for different types of medical professionals that can provide patients with respectful and appropriate care.